jdramli/project7/README.md

 I have implemented some visual changes as well (background and player images) to add some distinction.
 While these are not as demanding of a task as thinking about how to code the physics and gameplay, it was a good reminder that adding some new art can make things fresh and fun.

-Regarding the physics, I have implemented almost everything that I wanted to, except the final big_block is not behaving as expected.
+Regarding the physics, I have implemented almost everything that I wanted to see experimentally.
+The behavior of the final big_block is now fixed to where it will contact and disrupt the enemy nodes while not colliding with the player or the bullets or the upgrades.
 The biggest achievement in my opinion is the implementation of a shot to respond in the general direction of a click, relative to the player.
-Also, I have duplicated successfully multiple game timers and UI Bezier paths, both of which I find vital to a game being developed.
+Also, I have duplicated successfully multiple game timers and UI Bezier paths, both of which I find vital to any game being developed.

+I was able to make use of the Singletone class again in another scenario to modify a parameter on the start-screen which will actually affect the gameplay on the game screen (the speed of player movement).

 Overall, I have obtained a great deal of confidence in handling certain physics and contact situations in Swift, and furthermore have developed even more curiosity as to what a better solution would look like when implemented.
 I am interested in what a cleaner code outline/implementation would look like to produce similar results or handle these physics interactions more efficiently.